ronsos/CarND-BehavioralCloning-Proj3/writeup_report.md

 The model consists of a convolutional neural network based on the NVIDIA architecture (model.py lines 57-70).

 The data is normalized in the model using a lambda layer.
 Cropping is using to crop the top 70 pixels and the bottom 20 pixels from the frame, since these are very similar from image to image and have little bearing on effective training of the network.
 A series of convolution filters is applied, with varying filter size from 24 to 64.
-A series of flattening and densifcation layers were used to reduce to a single output (steering angle).
+A series of flattening and densification layers were used to reduce to a single output (steering angle).

 ### 2. Attempts to reduce overfitting in the model